 US and British groceries

-Inside Bobby’s, you’ll find plenty of food and drink from the English-speaking world, though with a focus on Britain.
-Chief among these are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a selection of beers and other alcoholic delights.
+Inside Bobby’s, you’ll find plenty of food and drink from the (mostly) Anglo-American world.
+Chief among these are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a selection of beers, sodas and other liquid delights.

 Inevitably, prices reflect the scarcity of the products, but I’m guessing you won’t find 99% of the items anywhere else in the city.
 Let’s hope Brexit doesn’t make life difficult for importing goods from the UK in future.
 There will be trouble if I can’t get my Branston pickle.